-Cognitive Behaviour Therapy helps to identify unhelpful or unhealthy thought patterns, look at alternative meanings and make changes to thought patterns that support a more positive outlook.
-Some of my clients find this direct approach helpful.
+Cognitive Behaviour Therapy helps to identify unhelpful thought patterns, look at alternative meanings and make changes to thought patterns that support a more positive outlook.

 Some of the issues we can work on are:

-Grief and Loss – chronic illness, disability, redundancy, loss of loved ones, refugees
+- Grief and Loss – death of loved ones, disability, redundancy, chronic illness, refugee